reallyoldturtle/Halve/index.md

 Hey there!
 I'm Swarnadeep.

-I'm currently working as a developer for Dell R&D where I mainly deal with developing and deploying APIs for the backend teams on cloud.
-I write code mainly in Java using the Spring boot framework.
+I'm currently working as a software developer for Microsoft where I mainly deal with developing softwares that reach out to billions :) .
+I write code mainly in React and C#.
 I'm still learning :)

 I love python and C++.
 Something about them.